 As we said in our guide on how to choose the right type of camera bag, it’s always the temptation to buy the bag that holds ALL of your, but with camera backpacks remember that you will be carrying this gear for long periods of time.
 Your neck and shoulders risk strain.

 In our experience, the best camera backpack is one that is about 30-40L in volume, but has the flexibility to allow you to pack it more efficiently.
 Changeable dividers, plenty of pockets, upper and lower tiers and quick access.
 These are all things to look for when considering the size of camera backpack you buy.
+If you want to travel a bit lighter, a 20L backpack is often enough if you pack carefully.

 Also consider whether your kit is complete.
 Do you plan to add a new lens to your collection in the near future?
 You’ll want a camera backpack you can grow with.